akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

 ------------------------------------

 - For product exports, you can disable files and media export (Export Profile > Edit > Global Settings)
-- Generated files for export are archived and can increase disk usage rapidly if executed too many times without a purge.
+- Files generated for exports are archived and can increase disk usage rapidly if executed too many times without a purge.